Zac-dot/Zac-dot.github.io/portfolio.md

 Description: **This was a group project with another person.** The goal of the application was to create a demo that an accounting firm might use for its internal bookkeeping, using a MySQL database in the background to keep information, with a GUI made using JavaFX and Java.
 In this example, the application is called T&E Accounting, taking the initial from each group projects last name.
 There are 2 different login screens, one for admins and another for users (or clients in this example), each displaying information on orders made, as well as making a new order or talking to a client through a command prompt.

 One caveat of the project was that JavaFX and the code used in Java had problems when it came to displaying some information in the UI.
-Specifically, on the order screens for both, JavaFX would through an error about a null value and fail to populate the screen, however, the information would be in the database and as a workaround, the information is displayed to the console in case a user would like to see or know about the information.s
+Specifically, on the order screens for both, JavaFX would through an error about a null value and fail to populate the screen, however, the information would be in the database and as a workaround, the information is displayed to the console in case a user would like to see or know about the information.

 ### Letsguess-project